awsdocs/iam-user-guide/doc_source/id_roles_providers_create_saml_assertions.md

 Note, too, that if a `SessionNotOnOrAfter` attribute is also defined, then the ***lesser*** value of the two attributes, `SessionDuration` or `SessionNotOnOrAfter`, establishes the maximum duration of the console session\.

 When you enable console sessions with an extended duration the risk of compromise of the credentials rises\.
 To help you mitigate this risk, you can immediately disable the active console sessions for any role by choosing **Revoke Sessions** on the **Role Summary** page in the IAM console\.
-For more information, see [Revoking IAM Role Temporary Security Credentials](id_roles_use_revoke-sessions.md)\.
+For more information, see [Revoking IAM role temporary security credentials](id_roles_use_revoke-sessions.md)\.

 **Important**
 The value of the `Name` attribute in the `Attribute` tag is case\-sensitive\.
 It must be set to `https://aws.amazon.com/SAML/Attributes/SessionDuration` exactly\.